himsx/git-assignment/tutorials.md

 ##Echefulachi Njoku:
-Insightful tutorials!
+Very insightful tutorials!
 I gained an understanding of cloning with SSH, making changes to an existing repository without affecting the original (forking), managing files, creating commits, and using push and pull commands.